#48 – How Explicit Casts Fail

 When doing explicit numeric conversions, it’s possible that the value of the source type cannot be exactly represented in the destination type.
 When this happens, one of several things may occur:

-• Integer to integer: extra bits discarded
+• Long to integer: extra bits discarded

 • Decimal to integer: truncates